k88hudson/babel-plugin-jsm-to-esmodules/README.md

-# JSM to ES Modules
+# JSM to ES Module Babel Plugin

-This module converts .jsm modules to ES modules.
+This module converts import and export statements in `.jsm` modules to ES modules.
 For example:

 Source: